- What are the supported platforms and system requirements?

 ArcGIS QuickCapture is available from Google Play for Android devices and the App Store for Apple devices.
 You can also download Android and Windows installation files from the QuickCapture Resources page.

-To use projects, the Field Worker, Creator, or GIS Professional user type with the Field Apps Bundle is required.
+To use projects, the Field Worker, Creator, or GIS Professional user type is required.
 An Editor user type with a QuickCapture add-on license can also be used.
 See ArcGIS account requirements for more information.

 When you start the app, sign in with ArcGIS Enterprise and enter the URL of your 10.7.1 or later portal.
 You will then be prompted for your ArcGIS Enterprise credentials.